UPPMAX/uppmax_intro_python/docs/communication/20250304/newletter_first_announcement.md

-# NAISS newletter, first announcement
+# NAISS newsletter, first announcement

 !!! info "This announcement is used in a newsletter"